basalt/docker_images/README.md

 ## Using the basalt Docker images

-`docker run --rm -i -t -v ~/my_repos/my_sources:/src basalt/python make build`
+`docker run --rm -i -t -v ~/my_repos/my_sources:/src basalt/python invoke build --config configs/production.yaml`

-In this example we are using the python image and `make build` is execute in the `src` directory of the Docker container. `src` is your mounted local folder `my_sources`.
+In this example we are using the python image and `invoke build` is execute in the `src` directory of the Docker container. `src` is your mounted local folder `my_sources`.
 This way the results of the compilation won't vanish with the container.
 The argument `--rm` destorys the container immediately after execution, so we won't accumulate a whole pile of dead contianers.

 That's it.
 Have fun!